bnnyng/garden/content/literature-notes/2019-jaques-social-influence-as-intrinsic-motivation.md

 	- In some cases, influence is actually required to achieve any form of learning!
 - Agents can use counterfactuals to develop “[[Empathy|empathy]]” by simulating how their actions will affect another agent’s value function.
 - We can view multi-agent networks as a single system and use influence to incentivize different parts of the network to use information from each other.

-	- #open-question What determines the “individual”?
+>[!question] #open-question What determines the “individual”?
 In the notion of complexity, for example, body is a complex system and also society is a complex system.
 However, different characteristics.
 Is there an analogy in RL hierarchies, or is it more self-similar?
 Could this somehow motivate more diverse hierarchies?